joblet

 # Write to volume

-rnx run --volume=results bash -c '
+rnx job run --volume=results bash -c '

 echo "Processing results" > /volumes/results/output.txt